Families of discrete circular distributions with some novel applications: Key special discrete distributions and their properties

-We now make some additional observations on the CDVM and CDWC distributions. \begin{itemize} \item[(a)] For the CDVM distribution, we can also obtain an alternative simplified form for the characteristic function.
+{\bf Characteristic functions.} We make some observations based on the characteristic functions of $CDVM$ and $CDWC$ distributions.\\ {\bf (a) CDVM.} For the $CDVM$ distribution (with $\mu=0$), we can also obtain an alternative simplified form for the characteristic function.
 Let us write